Theatres and Music Hall records in London

 The following archives have significant collections on London's theatres and music halls:

-- British Library holds the manuscripts of plays that were submitted to the Lord Chamberlain’s Office from 1824 to 1968.
+- The British Library holds the manuscripts of plays that were submitted to the Lord Chamberlain’s Office from 1824 to 1968.

-- Huntingdon Library in California holds the manuscripts of plays that were submitted to the Lord Chamberlain’s Office from 1737 to 1824.
+- The Huntingdon Library in California holds the manuscripts of plays that were submitted to the Lord Chamberlain’s Office from 1737 to 1824.

 - Kingston University Archives Performing Arts Collections includes theatre programmes and the notebooks of a theatre critic.